 Mike Suter recalls Joe reinforcing what he preached during the recruiting process.
 “In one squad meeting I remember Joe saying ‘Listen, I don’t care if your parents complain to me about your playing time.
 I have two jobs – to make sure you graduate and to field the best possible team I can for Penn State.”

-Paterno’s micromanaging could also border on a near-obsession.
-“I couldn’t stand my original freshman roommate Rick D’Amico,” recalled Battaglia.
+Paterno’s occasional micromanaging could border on near-obsession.
+“I couldn’t stand my original freshman roommate Rick D’Amico,” recalled Mark Battaglia.
 “It was just not working out.
 He was a city kid from Morningside (an inner city neighborhood in Pittsburgh) and he called me a ‘pencil-necked geek from Upper St. Clair’.
 The noises I heard come out of that body were not human.
 After about two weeks we decided to switch roommates on our own.
 Rick moved in with Sean Farrell while I began rooming with Dave Opfar.
 After finding out about it Joe just reams us out in a squad meeting.
 ‘You guys gotta learn to live together!’
 It was his way of reinforcing a basic rule that changing roommates without his approval was simply not tolerated.
 There were reasons he wanted certain guys to room with certain other guys.
-Over the years I have found that every organization has people who either question management’s decisions or may be ‘defeatists’ – people who moan and groan about doing extra work.
+Over the years I have found that every organization has people who either question management’s decisions or may be ‘defeatists’ – folks who moan and groan about doing extra work.
 The challenge is trying to get everyone to row in the right direction.
-Part of it requires people with the same virtues, people with a ‘we’re all gonna do the right thing and we’re all gonna do it right together’ beliefs.
+Part of that requires people with the same virtues, with a we’re all gonna do it right together’ mentality.
 We had that in 1982.
-It is a lesson I will never forget for the rest of my life.”
+It was a lesson I will never forget for the rest of my life.”